EFTEC/BladeOne/README.md

 However:

-* You must avoid to encode the template folder (copy unencoded the views folder).
+* You must avoid encoding the template folder (copy unencoded the views folder).
-* Optionally, you must avoid to encode the compiled folder because the files could be replaced by Bladeone.
-Also, you could runs BladeOne in mode BladeOne::MODE_FAST and to encode the compile folder)
+* Optionally, you must avoid encoding the compiled folder because the files could be replaced by Bladeone.
+Also, you could run BladeOne in mode `BladeOne::MODE_FAST` and encode the compile folder)

 So,
 * **\view** folder = copy unencoded.